top of page

 The criminal justice system is the best reflection of the American culture.
 We love a good redemption

 story—the struggle to overcome hardships to triumph over adversity.
-Yet, we love to kick you when you
+Yet, we also love to kick you when you

 more than nearly any other state – and country.
 I am dedicated to ending over-incarceration and